- What is System Design?

 - Understand the benefits and drawbacks of each software system, such as databases and caches, and when to utilize them.

-But before exploring any system design course, we would recommend you to have a good grasp of basic data structures and algorithms like Arrays, Strings, Recursion, Dynamic Programming, Graphs Algorithms, Hashmap, Heap, Greedy Algorithms, Divide and Conquer, etc.
+But before exploring any system design course, we would recommend you have a good grasp of basic data structures and algorithms like Arrays, Strings, Recursion, Dynamic Programming, Graphs Algorithms, Hashmap, Heap, Greedy Algorithms, Divide and Conquer, etc.

 After having a decent knowledge of data structures and algorithms, it is better to know some core subjects associated with any computer science degree before diving deep into designing scalable systems.
 These courses include Object-Oriented Programming, Operating Systems, Database Management Systems, and Computer Networks.
 You can go through the top interview questions of OOPS, Networking, DBMS, and OS for quick revision.
 For a detailed study, you can refer to free resources on Operating Systems and Database Management Systems.

-There are several courses available for learning system design, but only a handful of them have the complete content and are ideal for interviews preparation.
+There are several courses available for learning system design, but only a handful of them have the complete content and are ideal for interview preparation.
 Object-oriented design and system design are important aspects of coding interviews for various product-based companies, thus these courses may help you crack them.

 The courses discussed in this article provide a decent balance between low-level design and high-level design.
 They also contain every notion you’d need if you were asked to code anything in the real world.
 Anyway, I believe you now have enough knowledge to decide which course you should pursue next.
 Pick one and get started on your journey to working for your dream company!